This post may contain affiliate links. Please read my disclaimer for more information.

-Even the best hand coffee grinders don’t have warranties like their electric counterparts, so it is important to find out if the brand you’re looking at allows you to replace the major components.
+Even the best hand coffee grinders don’t have warranties like their electric counterparts, so it is important to determine if the brand you’re looking at allows you to replace the major components.

 The individual parts of a manual coffee bean grinder are;

 - Inner burr